"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Background and Problem Identification

 \section{Background and Problem Identification}

-A challenging issue in RAG is to provide robust and reliable LLM-generated output against first-stage information retrieval system.
+A challenging issue in RAG is to provide robust and reliable LLM-generated output against a first-stage information retrieval system.
 Overreliance of the LLM on the content of the retrieved passages (i.e., tendency to extract information from passages) can be limiting when passages are noisy or non-relevant \cite{yu:2023, yoran:2023, shi:2023}.

 \textbf{RAG Background.} Retrieval-augmented generation (RAG) \citep{lewis:2020, guu:2020} involves a two-stage inference pipeline.
 In the first stage, given the retrieval system and the user query, the retrieval system provides the subset of top-$k$ passages retrieved from an external data corpus $C$.
-For the next stage, the user query along with the top-$k$ retrieved passages are provided to the LLM which generates an output summarizing the answer for the query, citing relevant passages in its output.
+For the next stage, the user query with the top-$k$ retrieved passages is provided to the LLM, which generates an output summarizing the answer for the query and citing the relevant passages.